 If the kind of fundraiser you’re looking for really exists, then we’ll find them for you.
 If you’re not sure exactly what you need, we offer expert advice on how you might best grow your team, and even provide skills gap analysis where needed.

 I’d be quite comfortable saying that I’m the most successful visually impaired, fundraising focused Recruitment Consultant in London.
 I’ll admit that the nomination list probably wasn’t very long, but it’s good to be the best at something.

-When I’m not writing rambling bios about “the state of recruitment in this country,” I like to eat at fancy restaurants, try (badly) to recreate the dishes in my own kitchen and tend to a genuinely unreasonably large forest of Aloe Vera plants in my living room
+When I’m not writing rambling bios about “the state of recruitment in this country,” I like to eat at fancy restaurants, try (badly) to recreate the dishes in my own kitchen and wander around my small London garden as if I were inspecting my country estate.

 Unlike most recruitment consultants I have a degree in Oceanography.
 Like all other recruitment consultants, I never really wanted to be a recruitment consultant.

 But failing to get on to the NASA grad scheme, despite my excellent knowledge of plate tectonics and sea horses, I spent my twenties grinding the well-oiled mass recruitment machine for two high volume, high profit agencies.